HomeArticlesComparisonSimple vs Compound Interest

 Overview

-Compound interest charges interest on the principal plus any previously accumulated interest.
-After year one, your ₹1 lakh earns ₹10,000 — making the balance ₹1,10,000.
-In year two, interest is computed on ₹1,10,000, earning ₹11,000.
-In year three, on ₹1,21,000, earning ₹12,100.
-The base grows continuously, and the interest earned each period is larger than the last.
+Compound interest charges interest on the principal plus whatever interest has already accumulated.
+After year one, your ₹1 lakh earns ₹10,000, bringing the balance to ₹1,10,000.
+In year two, interest gets computed on ₹1,10,000, earning ₹11,000.
+In year three it's computed on ₹1,21,000, earning ₹12,100.
+The base keeps growing, and each period's interest outpaces the last.

 Use the Simple Interest Calculator and Compound Interest Calculator to model any scenario with exact numbers.